openstack-archive/fuel-plugin-influxdb-grafana/doc/source/user.rst

 below.
-The *Main Dashboard* provides a single pane of glass to visualize the health status of all the OpenStack services being monitored such as Nova or Cinder but also HAProxy, MySQL and RabbitMQ.
+The *Main Dashboard* provides a single pane of glass to visualize the health status of all the OpenStack services being monitored such as Nova or Cinder but also HAProxy, MySQL and RabbitMQ to name a few..

+|

 .. image:: ../images/grafana_main.png
    :align: center
    :width: 800

+|

 As you can see, the *Main Dashboard* (as most dashboards) provides a drop down menu list in the upper left corner of the window